OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-32.md

 ## 2 Chronicles 32:27

-Now Hezekiah had immense riches and honor; and he made for himself treasuries for silver, gold, precious stones, spices, shields, and all kinds of valuable articles,
+Hezekiah possessed immense riches and honour; and he made for himself treasuries for silver, gold, precious stones, spices, shields, and all kinds of valuable articles,

 ## 2 Chronicles 32:28